scenariomartin/EnglishWords/words.md

 interval training
 bad juju
 flag down a cab
-that doesn't conform to your oppressive gender norms at the end of i asked my girlfriend to marry me out of impulse. prior to this time, i had been working as a painter.
+well, then maybe I'll throw my own dance, one that doesn't conform to your oppressive gender norms. at the end of i asked my girlfriend to marry me out of impulse. prior to this time, i had been working as a painter.